vpon-sdk/vpon-sdk.github.io/jp/web/web-original-banner.jp.md

 ---

 ## Basic Setup
-You should insert the following snippet of code directly after the opening <body> tag on each page you want to load it:
+You should put following code snippet in the <body> section of the page that you want to show ads.

 ```html
 <body>